 I see that Alan Jones continues to defy the "great sock crisis"...

-Frank Avis by | October 23, 2019 | 2010s
+by Frank Avis | October 23, 2019 | 2010s

 I see that Alan Jones continues to defy the "great sock crisis" leading 2GB to another blockbuster result ahead of the FM brigade — KIIS, Smooth and WS FM.
 Which leads GB (now owned by Ch 9) to a massive decision...
 What will they do when Jones retires at the end of his latest 2-year contract?
 This has always been the great issue when you base a station policy around a superstar.
 The easiest answer I guess is to replace from within which is what GB is apparently planning to do.
 The history here is not good especially if you're talking about replacing Breakfast.
 The records show over and over again that a good ratings record in one shift doesn't necessarily transfer to another time of day — especially if you're dealing with the critical area 5-9 AM.
 The other route is to employ another superstar...
 But first you have to find one willing to get up at 3 in the morning.
 And radio superstars are a bit thin on the ground these days.